paulovn/sparql-kernel/README.rst

 (typically UTF-8) is common in SPARQL responses.

 The above mentioned `SPARQLWrapper`_ & `rdflib`_ are required dependencies
-(they are marked as such, so they will be installed with the package if needed).
+(they are marked as such, so they will automatically be installed with the package if needed).

 An optional dependency is `Graphviz`_, needed to create diagrams for RDF result graphs (Graphviz's ``dot`` program must be available for that to work).